ilwad123/bakery-dashboard/README.md

 ## 📌 Introduction

-The project is about creating a bakery delivery dashboard that presents real-time and predictive analytics with dynamic graphs, summary cards, and other visualisations to display the KPIs of delivery operations.
-A hybrid CNN-LTSM machine learning algorithm was made to forecast weekly sales from historical data.
+This project delivers a comprehensive Bakery Delivery Dashboard designed to monitor and analyse delivery operations through real-time and predictive analytics.
+The dashboard features dynamic graphs, summary cards, and various visualisations to display key performance indicators (KPIs) such as sales, deliveries, and driver activity.

+A hybrid CNN-LSTM machine learning model was developed to forecast weekly sales based on historical transaction data, providing actionable insights to optimise operations.

-The implementation process followed data cleaning of large datasets, applying the Neo4j database to store transaction and drivers’ data, and developing a secure, accessible full-stack web application in Django.
-The system allows stakeholders to monitor performance and view delivery sales data.
+The implementation involved extensive data cleaning, leveraging Neo4j as a graph database to manage transactions and driver information efficiently, and building a secure, user-friendly full-stack web application using Django.
+This system enables stakeholders to track performance metrics and forecast sales effectively.

-Additionally it has dark mode
+Additionally, the dashboard supports a dark mode interface, enhancing usability for users who prefer a low-light theme.
 ---

 ## 🖥️ UI Screenshots